ucsb-cs156/f25/lab/jpa03.md

 * (10 pts) GitHub Actions workflow passes on main
 * (10 pts) GitHub Pages is set up correctly

 **But in addition:** be sure you check each of the following.
-Even if you get a perfect score on Gradescope, we may deduct points for any of the following:
+Even if you get a perfect score on Gradescope, we may deduct points for any of the following.
+We'll check these things outside of Gradescope (though we hope to be able to check them with Gradescope in the future!)

 * `ADMIN_EMAILS` should be configured correctly on Dokku (up to -10 points deduction if it isn't).
+* There should *not* be a `.env` file commited to your repo (up to -10 points deduction if you did).
+* You should *not* have deleted the `.env.SAMPLE` file from your repo (up to -10 points deduction if you didn't.)

 ## Instructor Resources

 <details markdown="1">